az-digitalag/dpp-extractor-plot/README.md

 5. Create your Docker image and make it available as outined in the [Making a Docker Image](#docker) section

 **Updating**
-If you are updating your code and you aren't using submodules, you must make sure you have secured a copy of your recent files.
+If you are updating your code from this repository, you must make sure you have secured a copy of your recent files.
 Merging with or pulling from the template GitHub repository will change files and may cause loss of code - unless you have a backup.
 The easiest approach is to make a local copy of `extractor.py`, `configuration.py`, and `Dockerfile`, update the source, then copy those files back.
 If there's a breaking change (meaning one of the just listed files needs to be modified), you can use your local copy to more easily manage a merge when necessary.